 Have you ever considered trying fermented tomatoes and giving them that delicious tangy twist?
-Whether you’re looking to experiment with fermenting tomatoes, searching for an authentic recipe for lacto fermented tomatoes, or simply finding creative ways of preserving tomatoes, this guide has got you covered.
+Whether you’re looking to experiment with fermenting tomatoes, searching for an authentic recipe for lacto fermented tomatoes, or simply preserving tomatoes / pickling without vinegar, this guide has got you covered.

-Swap in fermented tomatoes to elevate your dishes!
+Swap in fermented tomatoes to brighten up your dishes!
 Their tangy twist can transform your BBQ sauce, bring depth to marinara and add zest to relishes.
 Pair the pickled tomatoes with grilled meats, slip into burgers or veggie sandwiches, or sprinkle across salads for an unforgettable flavor.

-Also consider alternating with the crisp bite of pickled cucumbers, fermented beets, the rich zest of sauerkraut, fermented shaved carrot salad, or fermented watermelon.
+Also consider alternating with the crisp bite of pickled dill cucumbers, fermented beets or fermented cauliflower, the rich zest of sauerkraut, fermented shaved carrot salad, or fermented watermelon.

 - A Taste Like No Other: Fermented tomatoes offer a tangy twist to the usual taste, with deeper, complex flavors.